 The investment process is based on the sustainability policy of ASN Impact Investors, which ensures that each Fund is invested in economic activities which do not have any serious adverse consequences for people or the environment and which observe good governance practices.
 This policy is based on a broad selection of sustainability factors, in particular three pillars: human rights, climate and biodiversity.
-In addition, ASN Impact Investors specifically takes account of the risks that may arise from nonsustainable development (possibly) having a significantly negative impact on the return on investments.
-For example, because the temperature of the earth will continue to rise, the climate will change and there will be less rain in some areas during certain periods.
-As a result, harvests may fail or production companies may (temporarily) not be able to produce everywhere.
-This could damage returns on investments.
+In addition, ASN Impact Investors specifically takes account of the risks that may arise from non-sustainable development (possibly) having a significantly negative impact on the return on investments.
 Chapter 13 "Risk factors and risk management" explains in further detail how ASN Impact Investors manages this category of risks.

 The sustainability policy forms the basis for compiling the Investment Universe.
 This Investment Universe is the list of companies, governments, institutions and other investments from which the investments for the Funds of ASN Beleggingsfondsen UCITS N.V. are selected.
 Financial instruments and loans issued by companies, governments and institutions and public authorities that contribute to the achievement of the Sustainable Investment Objectives of the Funds and meet the ASN Sustainability Criteria as laid down in the ASN Impact Investors policy documents are eligible for inclusion in the Investment Universe.
-The detailed implementation of the ASN Sustainability Criteria is set out in the "Guide to Sustainability Criteria for ASN Investment Funds".
-This guide and the various policy documents, including the climate policy, can be found at www. asnimpactinvestors.com.nl/duurzamekeuzes.
+The detailed implementation of the ASN Sustainability Criteria is set out in the "Guide to ASN Impact Investors' Sustainability Criteria".
+This guide and the various policy documents, including the climate policy, can be found at www. asnimpactinvestors.com.nl under "Know what you own" and then under "Duurzaamheidsbeleid".

-The ASN Impact Investors' climate policy describes the ASN Sustainability Criteria for the climate pillar, the climate criteria.
+The ASN Impact Investors' climate policy describes the main principles of the ASN Sustainability Criteria with regards to climate.
 Where a Fund has the minimisation of CO2 emissions as its Sustainable Investment Objective, ASN Impact Investors uses the climate criteria in its sustainability research into companies and countries and on that basis selects investments for the Investment Universe that contribute to the environmental objectives of climate change mitigation and climate change adaptation.
-Activities that directly and indirectly emit a lot of greenhouse gases and thus contribute significantly to climate change are excluded from the Investment Universe.
+Activities that directly and indirectly emit a lot of unnecessary greenhouse gases and thus contribute significantly to climate change are excluded from the Investment Universe.